allthingslinux/tux/docs/content/selfhost/config/database.md

 !!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Configure database connection settings for Tux.
-For installation instructions, see [Database Installation](../install/database.md).
+For installation instructions, see [Bare Metal Installation](../install/baremetal.md).

 !!! tip "Quick Start"
     If you're using Docker Compose, the database is configured automatically.
 Just set your `POSTGRES_PASSWORD` in `.env` and start services.